-After a wait of 29 years – enduring countless ridicules and memes on the internet along the way – Thai Kops took to social media to congratulate their club for the prestigious title.
+After a wait of 29 years – enduring ridicule and humiliating memes on the internet along the way – Thai Kops took to social media to congratulate their club for the prestigious title.
 But Emergency Decree’s ban on gathering during the coronavirus pandemic will likely spoil their glee and prevent them from celebrating in the streets.

 “I was so happy last night.
 I couldn’t sleep till 6 in the morning,” Thai Liverpool fanclub president Keerati Thanajirachai told Khaosod.
 “We are discussing plans [about celebration] within our fan club.
 Once we have the conclusion, we’ll announce it soon.”

 He said any activities to congratulate “Red Swans” – as the team is fondly called by its Thai fans – will most likely be held on the internet due to the government’s social distancing policy.

 “This is in accordance with the team manager Jürgen Klopp, who said, ‘Stay safe, support us from home.’
 He wanted the fans to cheer their beloved team from home,” Keerati said.